 Arundo donax is classified as a tall perennial cane plant or reed.
 It is a member of the Poaceae (grass and bamboo) family.

-It is called by several common names such as Giant reed, Elephant grass, Carrizo, Arundo, and Giant cane.
+It is called by several common names such as Giant reed, Elephant grass, Carrizo, Arundo, Spanish Cane, and Giant cane.

 It grows best in a wetland environment, and has been successfully planted all over the world.